figaw/praqma.com/_training/jenkins-code.md

 ---
 title:    Mastering Continuous Delivery with Jenkins
 duration: Two days
-level:    Architects, System Administrators, Devops and Continuous Delivery practitioners
+level:    Architects, System Administrators, DevOps and Continuous Delivery practitioners
 caption:  Use this training to jump start your continuous delivery implementation
 type:     This class has plenty of hands-on exercises that teaches you how to implement Continuous Delivery with Jenkins
 location: Copenhagen, Stockholm, Oslo